vkuhlmann/vkuhlmann.github.io/_posts/2021-03-10-showing-latex-in-latex.md

 ## Level 1: Just monospace

-In constrast to normal text, code if often shown <samp>in monospace</samp>, i.e. each character has equal width, as it was in the early days of technology.
+In constrast to normal text, code if often shown <span style="font-family:monospace;"> in monospace</span>, i.e. each character has equal width, as it was in the early days of technology.
 Not just that, it is also convenient when raw text is the only formatting you work with; a title underlined with dashes on the next line properly line up in width.
 This is done using the `\texttt{some text}` command, or when used between braces, `{\ttfamily some text}` formats every in monospace till the closing brace.

 However, this is very merely a font switch, and `\texttt{\maketitle}` will generate the title heading in monospace.
 To prevent command interpretation of a